 Be able to explain the concept of a unix pipe.

 We will go through some introductory material explaining the shell syntax.
 This is bash syntax but most of it will work on other shells (tcsh, zsh) as well.

 What is a shell?
 Here I shamelessly quote Wikipedia:

 “In computing, a shell is a user interface for access to an operating system’s services.
 In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer’s role and particular operation…”

 “CLI shells allow some operations to be performed faster in some situations, especially when a proper GUI has not been or cannot be created.
 However, they require the user to memorize all commands and their calling syntax, and also to learn the shell-specific scripting language, for example bash script.”

-The default environment in Ubuntu is called Unity and is similar to other user interfaces found in Windows or MacOSX (Fig. 1.1).
+An example of an environment in Linux (here LXDE from Lubuntu) and is similar to other user interfaces found in Windows or MacOSX (Fig. 1.1).